 Insider tip: You can determine the gender by the way the tench fight on the rod!

 Male and female tench can also fight differently when you have them on.
-This is not a 100% sure way of telling the difference, of course, but there is definite general pattern here!
+This is not a 100% sure way of telling the difference, of course, but there is a definite general pattern here!

 Quite naturally, males will often fight more aggressively than females.
 If the fish is swimming hither and thither, making wild runs into every possible direction and feeling “jumpy” on the rod, it’s most likely a male tench you got on!

 If you have a female tench on, more likely than not, it will give you a heavy, but controlled and more “cruising” kind of fight.
 There are exceptions to this on both ends, of course!

 RELATED ARTICLE: By the way, make sure to read this related article on everything you need to know about fishing for tench at night

 What Does a Tench Look Like in General?